 In addition to regular practices, Jamestown hosts at least two forums per season, on age-appropriative subjects such as healthy lifestyle choices or sportsmanship and teamwork.
 The organized sports teams serve a total of 330 youth each year.

 All of our soccer coaches are volunteers, with the majority of them being parents.
 The coaches stay with their teams year after year, in order to cement relationships and help our youth stay involved.
 Our coaches volunteer nearly 2,000 hours per year.

-Our goals include piloting a program to infuse literacy skills into sports through journaling and brain games, and utilizing the YPQA to measure program success and coaching needs.
+Our goals include piloting a program to infuse literacy skills into sports through journaling, brain games, and utilizing the Youth Program Quality Assessment (YQPA) to measure program success and coaching needs.